The future of digital platforms

 Join us to discuss the future of regulation in an agentic world and what it means for you, your organisation, and the wider economy.

-• What regulatory principles should guide regulators?
+• What regulatory principles should guide regulators when considering AI & its agents?

 • Who is responsible when an AI agent acts on behalf of a user?